 If spending weeks perfecting your website doesn’t sound like fun to you, you might want to hire a professional instead.

-All other things being equal, a professional using your platform of choice means you are not only paying for the platform or builder, but now you’re also paying for the expertise of the website designer.
+All other things being equal, a professional using your platform of choice means you are not only paying for the platform or builder, but now you also have developer costs to consider as you are paying for the expertise of the website designer.

 Whether you’re hiring a freelancer on Jiji or a web design firm, you are likely to pay more for a website designed by a professional, than if you were to design it yourself.

-The type of design you desire for your website will have a significant impact on its cost.
+The type of design you desire will have a significant impact on your website pricing.
 This can come in different forms.

 Another angle is the choice of a custom website vs a theme or template based website.
 There are some clients and developers who believe that custom everything is the best.
 That means custom design, custom coded, custom everything.